techidaily/site-facebook-video-recording/source/_posts/new-2023-fb-video-downloader-app-windows-macos-android-for-2024.md

 ### VideoDuke

-For macOS, [VideoDuke](https://www.video-downloader-mac.com/)is the best Fb video downloader.
+For macOS, [VideoDuke](https://www.video-downloader-mac.com/) is the best Fb video downloader.
 This flexible program allows you to download videos from Facebook and other video-sharing sites.
 This includes YouTube and Vimeo.
 It also retrieves audio from just about any video on the internet.

 Major file types, and a broad range of resolutions up to 8K, are supported by VideoDuke.
 Another benefit is an app that downloads private Facebook videos using the downloader.